jcai849/jcai849.github.io/research/concurrency.md

 In a complex distributed system of coarse or fine grain, I/O by way of inter-node communication leads to major constraints on the individual nodes.
 Synchronous blocking I/O is more than just a speed bottleneck; it has the potential to lock and completely prevent essential sections of program execution.
-Distributed systems are invariable concurrent at a system-level.
+Distributed systems are invariably concurrent at a system-level.
 A concurrent system in the macro scale (inter-node) is well supported by concurrency in the micro scale (in-process).

 While not utterly essential, concurrency in R would be exceptionally useful in the implementation of the project distributed system.